 It’s an old-fashioned business model, the combination of drugstore and soda fountain, dating back to when pharmacists had to compound each prescription, and food counters and soda fountains offered patrons something to do while they waited.
 The ritual has largely disappeared, yielding to 24-hour drugstores and drive-through pharmacies.
-But here in North Carolina, five local drugstores continue that tradition.
+But here in North Carolina, four local drugstores continue that tradition.
 Each has its own flavor; each serves simply prepared fare: grilled cheese, tuna salad, hot dogs.
 And the prize: freshly squeezed fruit ’ades.

 Ashworth Drugs in Cary makes its customers feel at home.

-he future Ashworth’s Drugs opened in 1931 at the only stoplight in town, on the corner of West Chatham and South Academy streets.
+The future Ashworth’s Drugs opened in 1931 at the only stoplight in town, on the corner of West Chatham and South Academy streets.
 When the Ashworth family bought the store — then known as Adams Rexall Drugs — in 1957, Cary had about 2,000 residents.
 As the population has swelled to more than 150,000, Ralph Ashworth has become the unofficial town ambassador, welcoming newcomers and offering a spot at the soda fountain.

 In 1992, when Paul Ashworth moved back to Cary to run his father’s business, he didn’t immediately recognize the social value of the soda fountain.
 “When I came to take over the pharmacy, my father only asked one thing from me,” Ashworth says.
 “He said, ‘You have to keep the fountain.’ ”